Evidlo/picklecast/README.md

     Display URL: http://localhost:8443/display   http://192.168.1.100:8443/display
     Client URL: http://192.168.1.100:8443/

-Then connect to the display URL from display computer, and the client URL from your personal device.
+Then open the display URL in a web-browser on the display computer.
+You can now share your screen from a personal device by visiting the client URL.

 Optionally install a systemd service (Linux)